awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

 ## Troubleshooting Messages<a name="troubleshooting-messages"></a>

-All messages sent in AWS IoT Greengrass are sent with QoS 0\.
+All messages sent locally in AWS IoT Greengrass are sent with QoS 0\.
 By default, AWS IoT Greengrass stores messages in an in\-memory queue\.
 Therefore, unprocessed messages are lost when the AWS IoT Greengrass core restarts \(for example, after a group deployment or device reboot\)\.
 However, you can configure AWS IoT Greengrass \(v1\.6 or later\) to cache messages to the file system so they persist across core restarts\.
 You can also configure the queue size\.
-For more information, see [MQTT Message Queue](gg-core.md#mqtt-message-queue)\.
+If you configure a queue size, make sure that it's greater than or equal to 262144 bytes \(256 KB\)\.
+Otherwise, AWS IoT Greengrass might not start properly\.
+For more information, see [MQTT Message Queue for Cloud Targets](gg-core.md#mqtt-message-queue)\.

 **Note**
 When using the default in\-memory queue, we recommend that you deploy groups or restart the device when the service disruption is the lowest\.

-If you configure a queue size, make sure that it's greater than or equal to 262144 bytes \(256 KB\)\.
-Otherwise, AWS IoT Greengrass might not start properly\.
+You can also configure the core to establish persistent sessions with AWS IoT\.
+This allows the core to receive messages sent from the AWS Cloud while the core is offline\.
+For more information, see [MQTT Persistent Sessions with AWS IoT](gg-core.md#mqtt-persistent-sessions)\.

 ## Troubleshooting Shadow Synchronization Timeout Issues<a name="troubleshooting-shadow-sync"></a>